oscaragudelom/Pansharpening-IQA/README.md

 In addition, we will calibrate and measure the display using an Spyder5 PRO calibrator [13], and develop the study in a low-light room according to the display calibrator specifications.

+## Collected Data

+The information collected is accommodated in a .mat file for each subject where a 240x9 cell is located.
+The columns of the cell have the following order:

+1. Image tag.
+2. Score.
+3. The most relevant distortion type.
+4. Spend time to qualify the image.
+5. Does the subject use some method of vision correction?
+6. Subject Ishihara tested result.
+7. Subject Snellen tested result.
+8. Screen Gamma.
+9. Screen White Point.

 ## References
 1. Alparone, Luciano, et al. "Comparison of pansharpening algorithms: Outcome of the 2006 GRS-S data-fusion contest."
 IEEE Transactions on Geoscience and Remote Sensing 45.10 (2007): 3012-3021.
 2. Aiazzi, Bruno, et al. "Context-driven fusion of high spatial and spectral resolution images based on oversampled multiresolution analysis."
 IEEE Transactions on geoscience and remote sensing 40.10 (2002): 2300-2312.